ianw3214/bananana/README.md

 On the server, commands should be batched so they can be sent in a single go.
 Commands on the client can be batched per frame as well, perhaps even longer time intervals depending on the action being used - can investigate in the future.

 On the server side, gameplay systems can use a 'key' system where they register their services into a dictionary.
 Then, interactables can use that key as a quick way to reference the systems.

+The server usually broadcasts the commands to each client, since none of the game state is handled on the client side.
+However, there are cases where we want to send messages to just a client, for things like requesting inventory data or other client specific data.